folbricht/routedns/README.md

 # RouteDNS - DNS stub resolver and router

 RouteDNS acts as a stub resolver that offers flexible configuration options with a focus on providing privacy as well as resiliency.
 It supports several DNS protocols such as plain UDP and TCP, DNS-over-TLS and DNS-over-HTTPS as input and output.
-In addition it's possible to build complex configurations allowing routing of queries based on query name or type.
+In addition it's possible to build complex configurations allowing routing of queries based on query name, type or source address.
 Upstream resolvers can be grouped in various ways to provide failover, load-balancing, or performance.

 Features: